By Joseph Reinke, CFA, CEO of FitBUX

 I want to emphasize one point.
 This article is written from a “money efficiency” standpoint.
 Therefore, I am referring to the approach that is beneficial in the long run purely from a math standpoint.
 At the end of the day, the best choice is the one you understand, are comfortable with, and will implement.

-- Pay Off Student Loans Of Invest: The Starting Point
+- Pay Off Student Loans Or Invest: The Starting Point

-- Pay Off Student Loan Or Invest Using A Standard Repayment Plan
+- Pay Off Student Loans Or Invest In After-Tax Accounts

 Pay Off Student Loans or Invest: The Starting Point